nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 ments based solely on general Average levels are so seldom followed con- sistently that they have little effect.

-##### Rectangles from Right-Angle Triangles

-In the preceding chapter, we referred to a type of partial “failure” in the development of a Right-Angle Triangle which necessitates reclassifying the Triangle as a Rectangle.
-Now that we have examined the latter pattern in detail, we need say little more about this phenomenon, except to note that

 ![fig-072](./img/fig-072.png)
 **FIGURE 72.** Another long, loose Rectangle of Major Reversal implications, some- what similar to that pictured in Figure 68.
 Both an Intermediate and Major Up